theRookieCoder/theRookieCoder.github.io/content/me.md

 My dad likes to code at home as a hobby.
 A few years ago, he was learning Swift to create apps, and I approached him to learn about what he was doing.
 He opened a REPL and showed me how you could assign numbers to letters (variables) and compute the result of operations on them.
 I was amazed, and the part of this that attracted me the most was that the computer didn't care what values were in the variables, it computed the result regardless.
 While I had used computer before, this experience made me understand their significance, and I was excited to take advantage of this.

 The first language I learned was Python.
 At the time, I was learning a solution to a type of word problem that used the guess and check method (this was before we learned algebra).
 So, the first program I made solved this type of word problem by getting values from the user, and trying a few estimates to see if the answer is right.
-After this, I created a few more progams with Python, for example one program randomly generates test questions for me to practise using a soroban.
+After this, I created a few more programs with Python, for example one program randomly generates test questions for me to practise using a soroban.

 I got an Arduino and Raspberry Pi the next year, and I really liked that I could control electronic devices in the real world using my code.
 But the programming really ramped up when I was 13.
 My dad had bought a course online for Flutter, and he wanted me to try and learn creating apps as well.
 After completing Secondary 1, I had a gap as I moved countries, and I thoroughly utilised this time to learn Flutter.